Thomcray/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

   5. Write a function that reverses a string
   6. A function that prints every other character of a string, starting with the first character, followed by new line
   7. Write a function that prints half of a string, followed by a new line
+  8. Write a function that prints n elemnts of an array of integers followed by a new line
+    * Numbers must be separated by commas
+    * The Numbers should be displayed in the same order asthey stored in the array